HabaneroCake/pii-filter-web-ext/README.md

   hierarchy, but was hard to maintain.
 Another option is to only provide feedback directly near the input in the current frame.

-## Testing:
+## Testing (Firefox):
-- Open Firefox
-- Type `about:debugging` in the address bar
+- type `about:debugging` in the address bar
 - Select `This Firefox` on the left
-- Click `Load Temporary Add-on`
+- click `Load Temporary Add-on`
-- Select `manifest.json` inside this folder
+- select `manifest.json` inside this folder
+- wait until the welcome page loads
+- the add-on can now be used

+## Testing (Chrome):
+- Type `chrome://extensions/` in the address bar
+- enable `developer mode` on the top right
+- click `Load unpacked`
+- select inside this folder
-- Wait until the welcome page loads
+- wait until the welcome page loads
-- The add-on can now be used
+- the add-on can now be used